peterhinch/micropython-epaper/README.md

 The removal of ghosting is supposed to be handled by the ``factored_stage_time`` property of the EPD instance.
 This is the time in ms that the driver will spend rewriting the data.
-Its default value, in the EA device, is about 1200ms dependent on temperature.
+Its default value is about 1200ms dependent on temperature.
 A way to speed updates at possible increase in ghosting is to set the ``Display`` constructor argument ``up_time`` to a value in ms: the value overrides the default regardless of temperature.

-In the case of the Adafruit module compensation will be for 25C if ``compensate_temp`` is ``True``.

 # Legalities